TurkuNLP/DIKI1002-Working-with-Text-in-Python/README.md

 ### Course environment

-The course happens on the platform CSC Notebooks, available at https://notebooks.rahtiapp.fi/.
+The course happens on the platform CSC Notebooks, available at https://noppe.2.rahtiapp.fi/welcome.

 To get to the** course environment,** please do the following steps:
 1) Log in to the notebooks by signing in using your HAKA (that is UTU) -credentials
-2) Find the correct course environment by writing the code dik-l31w8jxw to ”Join workspace”.
-After these two steps, you should see the course "DIKI1002/1003 Course Environment" in your "My workspaces".
+2) Find the correct course environment by writing the code dik-itvyxi98 to ”Join workspace”.
+After these two steps, you should see the course "DIKI1002/1003 Course Environment - 2025 version" in your "My workspaces".
 4) Click on the starting icon on the right side of the course name box.
 This starts a session on the course server.
 5) Once you have started a session, the course materials are listed under the directory "notebooks" on the left side of the screen.